KIPAC/StatisticalMethods/doc/ProjectMilestones.md

 Activity for the "Paper Outline" and "Paper Writing" milestones happens in `Project Reports/<your project>` folders, and no special submissions are necessary - just commits of drafts and final versions of your reports.

+Like homeworks, these appear in the [schedule](Schedule.md) in the week they are assigned, and are due the following week.

 ### Pitch

 This comes just after the "Project Speed Dating" tutorial.